ADN-DevTech/3dsMax-Python-HowTos/doc/uninstall.md

 ### For 3dsMax 2025 and greater

-Starting with 2025, pystartup.ms is no longer used.
+Starting with 2025, pystartup.ms is no longer needed.
 Instead the [adn-devtech-python-howtos](/src/adn-devtech-python-howtos) directory is copied to "C:\ProgramData\Autodesk\ApplicationPlugins".